DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

 ## Notes on Usage

-There is one callout class, com.google.apigee.edgecallouts.EditXmlNode.
+There is one callout class, com.google.apigee.callouts.EditXmlNode.

 The policy is configured via properties set in the XML.
 You can set these properties: